SciTools/iris/docs/iris/src/further_topics/index.rst

 Introduction
 ============

-Some specific areas of Iris may required further explanation or a deep dive into additional detail above and beyond that offered by the :ref:`User guide <user_guide_introduction>`.
+Some specific areas of Iris may require further explanation or a deep dive into additional detail above and beyond that offered by the :ref:`User guide <user_guide_introduction>`.